xmatters/xm-labs-jenkins/README.md

 # Files
 * [JenkinsLibrary.js](Jenkins.js) - The javascript file to be pasted into a Shared Library.
 Jenkins is limited to pushing 3 or 4 environmental variables via the http_request plugin.
 This library reaches back into Jenkins via a GET command to extract additional information about the build.
-* [Jenkins(1).zip](Jenkins(1).zip) - The comm plan (if needed) that has all the coold scripts and email format and such.
+* [Jenkins(1).zip](Jenkins(1).zip) - The Communication Plan (optional).
+You can use this pre built communication plan and import it into your xMatters instance or create one from scratch.
 * [JenkinsIB.js](JenkinsIB.js) - The javascript file to be pasted into the Inbound IB component.
 This script calls the library.

 # Installation

 ## Jenkins set up
-After installing the Jenkins http_request plugin, select a build and add build step.
+Install the Jenkins http_request plugin [Jenkins Http_Request Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTTP+Request+Plugin).
+In Jenkins select a build and click on the Configure option.
+In the configure option add a build step and select the Http_Request item.
 <kbd>
 <img src="media/http_request.png">
 </kbd>

-And enter the information needed to point to xMatters.
+Enter the information needed to point to xMatters in the build steps.
 <kbd>
 <img src="media/build_step_part1.png">
 </kbd>